lucianghinda/allaboutcoding/cldyq8k6z000009lb1nb81eqg.md

 So the main idea, if you want to keep the methods small, is to make it hard for you or a colleague to make them bigger in the future.
 Add a bit of antigravitational force to them.

-Observe in the main example (the one with `transform` method) that it is a bit hard to make the other methods longer.
-You can rename them and you can change what each of them is doing with ease.
-But adding more lines of code to each one of them is hard.
+The same happens in the example I showed above: using endless methods is a bit hard to add one more line to them.
+You can still rename them and easily change what each of them is doing.

 ### In case you like this recommendation from Sandi Metz: